RoostertailSoftware/staruml-requirements-reindex/README.md

 ## Todo:
 ### Different Indexing
 * work on Reindexing using the following
-* This would be selected in Preferences
+* This would be selected in the Preferences Pane

 ```
 1